SpookyCorridor/Wranglr/README.md

 The bookmarklet uses Math.random in its script call so that users won't cache version 1.0 forever should it be updated.

+Set up assets to serve the js and css libraries off the hosted server so the bookmarklet actually works outside of local dev

 # Other Notes

 This was overall a fun project because I learned about something that's interesting but